 Deck Rail Installation Overview

-The house sits on a hillside and the basement level concrete patio lacked a deck rail, giving the house a “unfinished” look.
+The house sits on a hillside and the basement level concrete patio lacked a deck rail, giving the house an unfinished look.
 I built a 25 inch high deck rail from scratch using pressure treated lumber and corrosion resistant wood screws.
-At 25 inches high the deck rail is low enough such as not to block the view and high enough to keep my dogs taking shortcuts through landscaping.
+At 25 inches high the deck rail is low enough such as not to block the view, just right for sitting on and high enough to keep my dogs taking shortcuts through landscaping.
 The 4×4 end posts are mounted on 1/2 inch threaded concrete anchors and tied into the main 8×8 deck supports as shown here.
-The deck rail was painted with a redwood stain.
-Click on the image for a full size view.
+The deck rail was painted with a redwood stain:

 The end view of the deck rail illustrates the 4×4 end post, 2×4 cap and face board construction technique.
 Note the Simpson Strong-Tie CPS4 black plastic post standoff at the bottom of the 4×4.